cqse/teamscale-jacoco-agent/agent/USAGE.md

   precaution in case your classes are nested inside e.g. a `src` folder, which might be interpreted as a part of the package name.
 We recommend always using this form).
   Make sure to include **all** relevant application code but no external libraries.
-For further details, please see the JaCoCo documentation in the "Agent" section.
+For further details, please see the [JaCoCo documentation][jacoco-doc] in the "Agent" section.
 - `excludes`: exclude patterns for classes.
 Same syntax as the `includes` parameter.
-  For further details, please see the JaCoCo documentation in the "Agent" section.
+  For further details, please see the [JaCoCo documentation][jacoco-doc] in the "Agent" section.
 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 This is the default to make the initial setup of the tool as easy as possible.
 However, this should be disabled for productive use if possible.
   See the special section on `ignore-duplicates` below.